txt/fse16/doc/bins.md

 - Cohen's rule : small effect if (max - min) less that less than 30\% of standard deviation

-Only show ranges that change the target class distribution

-- i.e. apply FayyadIrani
-- BTW, when implementing FayyadIrani,
-     - sort data only once they keep the sort order in all recursive parts
-     - At each level of the recursion, run _once_ over the numbers to learn _all_ the stats.
-Then run _twice_ from left to right, incrementally accumulating to _left_ while incrementally decrementing to the _right_ (saves multiple passes, but needs an `add` and a `sub` on `Num` class)
-     - Do not create _tiny_ bins
-     - Set a minimum _enough_ size for a bin (same, sqrt of the data).
-     - Only recursively divide if the expected value of variability after the split is less than before.
-     - Before recursion, check the FayyadIrani information theory statistic.

 Only show users _sharp_ and _relevant_ ranges: